An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Comparison of our analysis with Chen et al.

-In this appendix, we show that the reduced AME system (\ref{eq:rho_dot})--(\ref{eq:phi_dot}), {which approximates the continuous-time double-threshold hypergraph WTM \cref{eq:fni}--\cref{eq:alpha},} agrees very well with {Chen et al.'s discrete-time method~\cite{chen2025simple}}, which approximates {a discrete-time hypergraph} double-threshold WTM, through {{the} self-consistent {equation}~\cref{eq:chen_steady_state}} {below}.
-In \cref{fig:comparison_with_chen}, we plot the steady-state fraction $\rho^*$ of active nodes from both our reduced AME system and the method of Chen et al. for configuration-model hypergraphs with Poisson-distributed node degrees and group sizes with different mean degrees and mean group sizes.
-Our reduce-AME results are indistinguishable from the results of Chen et al.'s discrete-time method.
-To generate the dashed green curve in \cref{fig:comparison_with_chen} from Chen et al.'s method, one solves Eqs.~(14)--(20) of \cite{chen2025simple} for $\rho^*$, which is given by
+In this appendix, we show that the reduced AME system {\cref{eq:rho_dot}--\cref{eq:phi_dot}}, which approximates the {full AME system {\cref{eq:fni}--\cref{eq:alpha}} for the continuous-time double-threshold hypergraph WTM,} agrees very well with {Chen et al.'s discrete-time method~\cite{chen2025simple}}, which approximates a discrete-time hypergraph double-threshold WTM {and yields} the self-consistent equation~\cref{eq:chen_steady_state} below.

+{In} \cref{fig:comparison_with_chen}, we plot the steady-state fraction $\rho^*$ of active nodes from both our reduced AME system {\cref{eq:rho_dot}--\cref{eq:phi_dot}} and the method of Chen et al. for configuration-model hypergraphs with Poisson-distributed node degrees and group sizes {for} different mean degrees and mean group sizes.
+Our {reduced-AME} results are indistinguishable from the results of Chen et al.'s discrete-time method.
+To generate the dashed green curve in \cref{fig:comparison_with_chen} from Chen et al.'s method, one solves Eqs.~(14)--(20) of \cite{chen2025simple} for $\rho^*$ {to obtain}

-where {$u_\infty \in [0,1]$} is {the smallest fixed point} of
+where {$u_\infty \in [0,1]$} is the smallest fixed point of

 {with